 Hyperfocus — at Your Service

-What if you could use hyperfocus on command, bend it to your will, own it, make it yours?
-Is that something you would like and enjoy?
-It takes a little planning, but the payoff is worth it.
+What if you could use hyperfocus on command, bend it to your will, own it, and make it yours?
+What if you could power through complex tasks with optimal efficiency and minimal frustration?
+It takes a little planning, but the payoff of training your hyperfocus for good is worth it.

-1.)
-Gather all the tools you’ll need.
+1. Gather all the tools you’ll need for the project ahead.
 Whatever it is you are about to do probably requires tools.
 Whatever they are, make a list of them and be sure you have them at the ready before you begin.
 Create a checklist, if you must.
 I know; I hate those, too, but they can be useful for getting your hyperfocus on.
 If you forget something, it could break your focus and require you to get it.

 We may think that hyperfocus comes when it wants to, but I bet if you analyze moments when you did hyperfocus naturally, you will find that you had everything you needed, you had time set aside and had few, if any, distractions.
 So although it may seem an accident, in reality you did the things necessary without even realizing it.
 If you realize those things, you can repeat them and make them habitual.
 And guess what, here is the kicker: Even if you do not shift into hyperfocus, you will have set up a way to be more productive!